-By EFTPS.
+EFTPS.
 Using EFTPS is voluntary, but you must enroll in EFTPS before you can use it.
-To get more information or to enroll in EFTPS, visit the EFTPS website at www.eftps. gov or call 1-800-555-4477.
+To get more information or to enroll in EFTPS, visit the EFTPS website at www.eftps.gov or call 1-800-555-4477.

 If you make your payment using EFTPS, do not include the payment voucher.
-Mail Form 2290 to the Internal Revenue Service, Cincinnati, OH 45999-0031.
+If filing a paper Form 2290, mail Form 2290 to the Internal Revenue Service, Cincinnati, OH 45999-0031.

 Paying on time.
-For EFTPS payments to be on time, you must initiate the transaction at least one business day before the date the payment is due.
+For EFTPS payments to be on time, you must initiate the transaction at least 1 business day before the date the payment is due.

-By check or money order.
+Check or money order.
 If you use this method, you must also complete the payment voucher.
-See Payment voucher below.
+See Payment voucher on page 7.

 - Do not send cash.
 Make your check or money order payable to the United States Treasury.
 Write your name, address, EIN, "Form 2290," and the date (as entered in Box 3) on your payment. - Detach the voucher and send it with the Form 2290, both copies of Schedule 1, and your payment.
-See Where To File on page 7. - Do not staple your payment to the voucher or Form 2290.
+If you filed electronically, do not send Form 2290 and Schedule 1 with the payment voucher.
+See Where To File on page 3. - Do not staple your payment to the voucher or Form 2290.